wp-plugins/woocommerce/readme.txt

 Keep a birds-eye view of incoming sales and reviews, stock levels and general store performance and statistics all from the WordPress dashboard.

 = FEATURES =
 Seriously, WooCommerce has got more features than you can shake a stick at.
-But don’t just take out word for it, try it for yourself.
+But don’t just take our word for it, try it for yourself.

 Read more about the features and benefits of WooCommerce at http://www.woothemes.com/woocommerce/ Checkout and contribute to the source on GitHub at http://github.com/woothemes/woocommerce/